In this guide, I am going to explain EVERYTHING you need to know about CBD.

 Now, anandamide is a neurotransmitter that binds to CB1 and CB2 receptors (part of our endocannabinoid system) and boosting its levels produces a bunch of positive effects on the body — regulates pain perception (by desensitizing TRPV1 receptors), increases appetite, kills cancer cells, increases neurogenesis (therefore lowering anxiety and depression) and modulates the immune system response.

-Very preliminary in vitro and animal studies have shown that inhibiting GPR55 signaling produces antitumor effects.
+Very preliminary in vitro and animal studies have shown that inhibiting GPR55 signaling reduces tumor growth.
 (9)

-- Helps you keep anandamide in your system longer, making you feel less anxious and depressed, and relieving pain.
+- CBD helps you keep anandamide in your system longer, making you feel less anxious and depressed, and relieving pain.

-- Activates 5-HT1A receptors, which help you secrete more “feel good” hormones, like endorphin, serotonin and oxytocin.
+- CBD activates 5-HT1A receptors, which help you secrete more “feel good” hormones, like endorphin, serotonin and oxytocin.

-- Blocks GPR55 signaling, which might slow down the growth and migration of certain cancers.
+- CBD blocks GPR55 signaling, which might slow down the growth and migration of certain cancers.

-Most CBD products take effect in as little as 20-60 minutes, provided you get the dosage right.
+CBD takes effect in as little as 20-60 minutes, depending on the product type.

 This time is, of course, subjective, and requires experimentation with different dosages at different times of the day.

 CBD-rich oil is the most widespread CBD product out there (and the one you’ll probably go for at first) and it usually takes effect in 10-20 minutes, as it’s applied under the tongue.

 CBD edibles can take effect in anything between 1-2 hours and topicals usually take 5-15 minutes.